Carolrebecca/adaptive-auth-system/README.md

 ## 📜 License

-This project is for academic and educational purposes only.
+This project is developed for academic and educational purposes only.